xbmc/repo-scripts/weather.openweathermap.extended/README.txt

 INFO FOR SKINNERS

 All values returned by the addon will include their units.
-Skinner won't have to bother with it.
+Skinners won't have to bother with it.

 ---------------------------
 DEFAULT KODI WEATHER LABELS